San Mateo County, Maple St. Correctional Center

-Although the County Motor Pool site was chosen as the most viable site through objective evaluation, Redwood City officials approached the County and Sheriff Munks in June, 2010, requesting they consider an alternative site for the replacement jail.
+Although the County Motor Pool site was chosen as the most viable site through objective evaluation, Redwood City officials approached the County and Former Sheriff Munks in June, 2010, requesting they consider an alternative site for the replacement jail.
 The impetus of the request was to avoid building on the Motor Pool site which is in close proximity to downtown Redwood City.
 Redwood City officials requested the Sheriff consider the site known as Chemical Way.
 The Chemical Way site is approximately 4.8 acres, located off Maple St. in Redwood City, east of Highway 101, and across the street from the Redwood City Police Headquarters and close to the current Women’s Correctional Center.
 This site was previously evaluated by the Jail Planning Unit but failed to make the viable list because of the owners’ unwillingness to sell at the time.

-Through the collaborative spirit of Sheriff Munks, San Mateo County and the City of Redwood City, the Chemical Way site was revisited.
+Through the collaborative spirit of Former Sheriff Munks, San Mateo County and the City of Redwood City, the Chemical Way site was revisited.
 With the assistance of a third party consultant retained by the City of Redwood City, the site was acquired by the County at the end of 2010.